-- Oil & Grease.
-Conventional pollutant, effluent limitation for protection of aquatic life; 10 mg/L monthly average, 15 mg/L daily maximum. - pH.
-6.0-9.0 SU.
-The permit writer has made a reasonable potential determination based on effluent data submitted to the department that the discharge will not cause or contribute to the excursion of the water quality standard for pH instream.
-Therefore, effluent limitations as required by 10 CSR 20-7.015 are substituted for the pH water quality criteria of 6.5-9.0 SU. - Biochemical Oxygen Demand (BODs) Percent Removal.
+- pH.
+6.5-9.0 SU. pH limitations of 6.0-9.0 SU [10 CSR 20-7.015] are not protective of the in-stream Water Quality Standard, which states that water contaminants shall not cause pH to be outside the range of 6.5-9.0 SU. - Biochemical Oxygen Demand (BODs) Percent Removal.
 In accordance with 40 CFR Part 133, removal efficiency is a method by which the Federal Regulations define Secondary Treatment and Equivalent to Secondary Treatment, which applies to BOD5 and TSS for Publicly Owned Treatment Works (POTWs)/municipals.
-This facility is required to meet 85% removal efficiency for BOD5. - Total Suspended Solids (TSS) Percent Removal.
+This facility is required to meet 85% removal efficiency for BOD5.

+• Total Suspended Solids (TSS) Percent Removal.
 In accordance with 40 CFR Part 133, removal efficiency is a method by which the Federal Regulations define Secondary Treatment and Equivalent to Secondary Treatment, which applies to BOD5 and TSS for Publicly Owned Treatment Works (POTWs)/municipals.
 This facility is required to meet 85% removal efficiency for TSS.